These days we’re spoilt for choice when it comes to motorcycle touring tyres.

 A Touring tyre will have the best wear rate of any motorcycle tyre, so if you’re looking to get more miles from your tyre, you probably need to change your brand of tyre or change the way you ride.

 A brilliant all-rounder

 Touring is never boring.
-Especially with these Roadtec 01s fitted.
+Especially with these Roadtec 01 SEs fitted.
 But they’re more than just a tyre for old boys; I’ve seen them fitted on everything from Ducati superbikes to big BMW tourers.
-They offer superb levels of grip and feel, a decent wear rate, great wet-weather grip and a fast warm-up.
+They offer superb levels of grip and feel, a decent wear rate, great wet-weather performance and a fast warm-up.
 If you’re a road rider on anything but a superbike, these should be your first port of call.